 These are the first spy pictures of the Mercedes-AMG SL63, which has been spotted testing ahead of a planned launch towards the middle of next year.

 Even though this test mule is camouflaged, we can see the facelifted SL63 will feature many of the same styling changes as the regular facelifted SL, which is due to go on sale next year and has already been spotted testing.
-In particular, inspiration has come from the GT sports car, with the SL63 adopting a larger front grille and large side air intakes.
+In particular, inspiration has come from the Mercedes-AMG GT sports car, with the SL63 adopting a larger front grille and large side air intakes.